randyzwitch/RSiteCatalyst/README.md

 ```

 #### Using the report helper functions
 RSiteCatalyst v1.4 has helper functions that make it easier to generate all report types (ranked, overtime, trended, pathing, fallout).
-These take parameters in R, convert them to JSON, then call JsonQueueReport. _RSiteCatalyst v1.4_ helper functions do not yet support inline segmentation or search, so if you want to use that functionality, you will need to use JsonQueueReport directly.
+These take parameters in R, convert them to JSON, then call JsonQueueReport.

 #### QueueOvertime
 Returns an overtime report.
-This is similar to the key metrics report, in that the only granularity allowed is time.
+This is similar to the key metrics report in that the only granularity allowed is time.

 QueueOvertime requires a start and end date, a reportsuite ID, and a character vector of metrics.